tanmay-pro/Media-Database/README.md

 - There are two parts to this project
   - Creating the database, defining all tables, and loading it with relevant data - MySQL CLI
-  - Performing queries on the database: Creating a Python script that can connect to the database using MySQL.
+  - Performing queries on the database: Creating a Python script that can connect to the database using MySQL

 ## List of all commands